 ATIS-1000084, Technical Report on Operational and Management Considerations for SHAKEN STI Certification Authorities and Policy AdministratorsError!
 Bookmark not defined.

+CATA-WG Report, Adoption of Caller ID Authentication Technology and Other Techniques to Combat Robocalls by Policymakers and Providers in Countries outside the United States [link]

 Definitions, Acronyms, & Abbreviations